 10 Things to do when training for your walking holiday in Ireland

 - Assess your level of fitness.
 How can you get to where you want to go if you don’t know where you are?
 Don’t push your body too much.
 Just focus on building up your fitness level bit by bit.
-If you are used of climbing in mountainous terrain you know that you will get through the training programme faster.
+If you are used to climbing in mountainous terrain you know that you will get through the training program faster.

 - Start as soon as possible.
 Give yourself time to adapt to the amount of walking you will need to do each day.
 Don’t pack all your training in at the last minute.

 - Train physically as much as you can, combining flat and mountainous ground.

 - Set achievable goals.
 It is a good idea to give yourself a walking goal per week.
 Whether that is a 30-minute walk or a two-hour hike, you will feel great once you tick your goal off your list.

 - Increase the distance you walk gradually each week, reaching 15km two weeks before you travel.

 - Walk with your gear and day backpack on so you get used to the weight and make changes accordingly (remember, if you travel with IrelandWays.com your big luggage will be transferred from hotel to hotel so you only need a day backpack for your liquids and other essentials).

 - Try to combine running with walking to build stamina and resistance (ideally, the middle of your first-month training).